 Then there is the way they communicate in general.
 The ‘level’ of communication in B2B telemarketing is higher, it needs to be more polished and sophisticated, and those aggressive, talk over the prospect type telemarketers we mentioned earlier are the last thing you want.

 Make Sure They Are Listening

-Some B2B telemarketing companies are so sold on their way of doing things that they are not really interested in listening to any input from you.
-This can be especially true if the company claims to ‘specialise’ in your industry – education, law, etc. – as they are sometimes unwilling to take your unique business, and products/services, into account and insist their one-size-fits all approach is perfect.
+A B2B telemarketing outsourcing company can be so sold on their way of doing things that they are not really interested in listening to any input from you.
+This can be especially true if the company claims to ‘specialise’ in your industry – education, law, etc. – as they are sometimes unwilling to take your unique business, and products/services, into account and insist their one-size-fits-all approach is perfect.
 Which it often is not.

 The best lead generation companies offering B2B telemarketing often DON’T specalise in a single niche, but they do specialise in listening.
-They take the time to learn about your business, your offerings and the ‘tone’ of your brand’s voice.
-They ask a lot of questions and do a lot of research before making a single call.
-This helps ensure that they represent your business in the way you’d like them to, and that they set the right tone for conversations with your unique prospects.
+They take the time to learn about your business, your offerings, and the ‘tone’ of your brand’s voice.
+The telemarketing team asks a lot of questions and does a lot of research before making a single call.
+This helps ensure that they represent your business in the way you’d like them to and that they set the right tone for conversations with your unique prospects.

 Telephone Behavior Issues

 Consumers usually directly relate every experience they have with someone representing a company with the business itself.

 You’ve probably experienced it yourself.
 The rude cashier at your favorite big fast food joint is just one of the hundreds (maybe thousands) of employees but their poor service probably left you with a poor opinion of the chain in general.
 It may even put you off your Nando’s (or whatever) for life.